wi1k1n/qavm/README.md

 * Improve preferences API (for easier usage by plugins)
 	* (Bug) and make it actually work ;)

+* Reorder plugins in the "Switch" list
+	* have "favorites" system
+	* only list software handlers there
+	* have a separate "plugin manager" window, showing what's where

 ## Further ideas

 * Installing plugins should be as easy as d&d (or at most select folder or zip-file from the menu).